5 steps to acid wash concrete

 The entire process usually takes two individuals to accomplish the goal; one person will be wielding the machine that roughens up the floor, and the other will be applying the wash, employing the distribution broom, and handling the rinsing hose.

 Step 1: Like most of the time when it comes to working with concrete, the first thing you need to do is prepare the surface.
-Remove dirt and oil stains from the concrete, here are some tips on how to work with different stains; mold and moss are here and rust and tar are here.
+Remove dirt and oil stains from the concrete; here are some tips on how to work with different stains; mold and moss are here and rust and tar are here.

 After that, protect other surfaces with plastic so that the acid won’t cause any harm.
 Tape the plastic into the walls and use other means as well as weights and such.
+This is crucial to avoid unintended damage to areas that are not meant to be treated with acid.

 Step 2: Before you start with acid, pick up proper safety equipment like gloves, boots, a breathing mask, and whatever else you think you might need.
 You don’t want to get it on your skin or eyes.